A Golf Getaway in South Carolina’s Pee Dee Country

 Off-the-Course Fun: Exploring Pee Dee Attractions

-When you’re not working on your game and you’re ready to explore more fun things to do beyond the course, Pee Dee Country offers the full gamut of outdoor and sight-seeing adventures.
+When you’re not working on your game and you’re ready to explore more fun things to do in South Carolina beyond the golf course, Pee Dee Country offers the full gamut of outdoor and sight-seeing adventures.

 For history buffs, take your pick of countless fascinating historical landmarks to visit, from old farms to plantation homes to museums and more.